Centaurioun/microsoft-365-docs-pr.tr-TR/microsoft-365/compliance/sit-defn-credit-card-number.md

 - nº do cartao
 - nº. do cartão
 - no do cartão
-- hayır cartao
+- no do cartao
-- No. do cartão
+- no. do cartão
-- No. cartao yapma
+- no. do cartao
 - rupay
 - sendika ödemesi
 - unionpay